gromacs/gromacs/docs/reference-manual/functions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Orientation restraints can be added to a molecule definition in the topology file in the section .
+Orientation restraints can be added to a molecule definition in the topology file in the section ``[ orientation_restraints ]``.
 Here we give an example section containing five N-H residual dipolar coupling restraints:

 ::